-The setting needed for Gilera, 24° at start, 36° at 3,000 revs and 39° at 5,000 revs, are activated with switches 1, 2 and 4 to OFF and 3 to ON.
+The setting needed for Ducati, 9° at start, 38° at 3,000 revs, is activated with switches 1, 2, 3 and 4 to OFF.

 Connect the parts as shown in the wiring diagram 91ik 102!

 To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the advance unit has not been put onto the wire terminal.
 You should place the plug there only once all has been properly installed on the engine side.